Here's how to assign Inquiry Based Lessons:

 7) Have students log in to Front Row.

 Students will log in to Front Row just the same way that they always have - with their first name, last name and class code.
 If you've turned on passwords, your students will then type that in.

 9) Students will see their assignments waiting for them on the right-hand side of their dashboard.

 Multiple assignments may be listed.
-Inquiry Based Lessons are listed in pink.
+Inquiry Based Lessons are listed under math.
 Each day of the multi-day lesson is listed separately.
 Have students click the assignment to begin.